-At grades Transitional Kindergarten-5th, report cards include a number score of 1-4.
+Transitional Kindergarten report card marks include M-Mastered Skill, D-Skill Developing- Substantial Progress, P-Skill Developing- Partial Progress, and N- Not Assessed/Introduced Yet.
+In grades Kindergarten-5th, report cards include a number score of 1-4.
 At grades 6th-8th, report cards include letter grades.
 In grades 6th-8th, students may be eligible for the school honor roll and other academic awards based on their grades.
 To qualify for the honor roll, a student must earn a minimum of a B- in all subject areas.